drshahizan/obsidian-slr/README.md

 <img src="https://desktop.github.com/images/screenshot-macos-light.png"  height="300" />
 </p>

-To install GitHub Desktop, you need to have a supported operating system, which currently include macOS 10.13 or later and Windows 10 64-bit or later².
+To install GitHub Desktop, you need to have a supported operating system, which currently include macOS 10.13 or later and Windows 10 64-bit or later.
 Here are the steps for each platform:

 - **macOS**:
     1. Visit the [download page](https://desktop.github.com/) for GitHub Desktop.